maths/moodle-qtype_stack/doc/en/CAS/Random.md

     p:l1[idx];
     ta:t*l2[idx]/(4*%pi^2);

 The question text can then be

-    A pendulum is located on @p@.
-What length should the pendulum have in order to have a period of @t@s?
+    A pendulum is located on {@p@}.
+What length should the pendulum have in order to have a period of {@t@}s?

 This indexing with the variable `idx` is quite robust.
 Note that indexes in Maxima start at \(1\), whereas `rand(n)` could return zero.